Vikykysha/ETRain/README.md

 # ETRain

-Projects that helps people to improve their squat technique.
-It reads data from the belt with special sensor, send data through  Bluetooth to AndroidApp and make noises when the squat angle is wrong.
-It also displays some charts on the mobile screen.
+***Project that helps people to improve their squat technique.
+It reads data from Arduino sensor, sends data through  Bluetooth to AndroidApp and makes some noises when the squat angle is wrong.
+It also can display the angle of the squats on graphics so you can have some notion of your movements while doing the exercise***

-Used technologies: Java, C++, Arduino
+The main goal of this project is to help people in their squat technique and prevent them from injury due to improper technique.

+*Used technologies:*
+- Java, Android;
+- C++ (for Arduino);